 ‘Where else could a writer hope to meet the whole world within a one-mile radius?’

 - Starting point: Queen’s Park, NW6.
-Nearest tube Queen’s Park.
+The nearest tube is Queen’s Park

 - Distance: 8.5 km (5.5 miles)